Employees at three Toronto LCBO stores test positive for COVID-19

-Employees at three LCBO stores in Toronto have recently tested positive for the coronavirus.
+Employees at three LCBO stores in Toronto have recently tested positive for COVID-19.

-On Saturday, the crown agency corporation was notified that an employee at its 396 St. Clair Ave.
-W. location in Forest Hill has contracted the virus.
+On Saturday, Sept.
+19, the crown agency corporation was notified that an employee at its 396 St. Clair Ave.
+W. location in Forest Hill has contracted the respiratory illness.

-In a statement on Sunday, the LCBO said the worker’s last in-store shift was Saturday, Sept.
-12.
+In a Sept.
+20 statement, the LCBO said the worker’s last in-store shift was Saturday, September 12.

 The corporation said the employee is currently self-isolating at home.

 “Public Health has not provided any directions or recommendations with respect to this location.
-This general notice is being provided out of transparency,” it said.
+This general notice is being provided out of transparency,” they said.

 “The LCBO has several measures to keep employees and customers safe, including regular cleaning and sanitization and in-store measures that promote physical distancing.”

-On Thursday, the LCBO said it learned about two employees at two different locations in North York that have contracted the coronavirus.
+On Thursday, Sept.
+17, the LCBO said it learned about two employees at two different locations in North York that have contacted coronavirus.

 The first employee works at the 1618 Wilson Ave. location in Sheridan Mall.
-Their last in-store shift was Wednesday, Sept.
-9.
+Their last in-store shift worked Wednesday, September 9.

-The second case is an employee at an LCBO store at Yorkgate Mall at 1 York Gate Blvd.
+The second, unrelated case, is an employee at a LCBO store at Yorkgate Mall, 1 York Gate Blvd.

 This worker’s last in-store shift was Saturday, Sept.
 12.